 In today’s technology-centered world, your website, being the center of your strategy will have branches that extend out to your email, social, print, and paid clicks.
 In each strategy session, your brand and message need to be reflected.

 The majority of small business owners make one critical mistake in their marketing strategies; they do not focus on developing their brand.
-Giving this priority will refine your marketing and will put you ahead of many of your competitors.
+Giving this priority will refine your website marketing and will put you ahead of many of your competitors.
 I won’t go into how to build your brand just make sure that as you put your strategy together, your brand should be built across all aspects and marketing arms.
 Ask yourself, “Will this reflect our brand in the best way?”
 If the answer is no, or you’re not sure, re-consider including it or making the change.
-There might be some key choices made in collaboration with your web designer will have a huge impact on your website.
+There might be some key choices made in collaboration with your web designer that will have a huge impact on your website.

 I’ll go into more detail here: